rehmanab/topica/README.md

 After creating a message class and a handler for that class, the subscriber will look for a message handler that implements that message type and execute its Validate then Handle methods.

 ## Installation

+You can view/run the docker compose files in the [docker-scripts](https://github.com/rehmanab/docker-scripts) GitHub repository folder for setting up local instances of the various messaging platforms.

 Add the relevant NuGet packages to your project: